An International Education, A London Location, A Global Future

 Supporting on-campus student organizations

 A wide range of student-run on-campus clubs and societies offer students unique opportunities to develop their skills and experience in preparation for life after Richmond.
-The Business Society, for example, encourages students to develop their business skills by introducing them to business modelling and enterprising companies around the world and the Community Service Club is dedicated to making an impact on the surrounding community through hands-on volunteer work while student leaders from the International Affairs Society seek to develop greater international links.
+The Business Society, for example, encourages students to develop their business skills by introducing them to business modelling and enterprising companies around the world and the Green Project looks to impact the local community through hands-on volunteer work while student leaders from the International Affairs Society seek to develop greater international links.
 We will empower students to get inspired, involved, and learn skills that will stay with them for life.